magoo/risk-measurement/content/en/docs/estimation/calibration/index.md

 A perfectly calibrated source of forecasts could be seriously valuable.
 The source's suggestions would come with great authority (especially with bold forecasts at 0% or 100%).
 This is not common in low information situations (like risk) and especially when dealing with human forecasts.

 The following chart demonstrates an unreliable source of forecasts.
-The chart communicates to us that we can't trust the judgement of the source of forecasts.
+The chart communicates to us that we can't trust the judgment of the source of forecasts.
 The source may claim some percentage of certainty towards an outcome while their track record doesn't support it.

 ![Poor Calibration](calibration-uncalibrated.png)